knopflerfish/knopflerfish.org/README.txt

      suites for CPA can not be built and executed without openssl.

-1. Step into the knopflerfish.org directory.
+1. Step into the osgi dir
 2. Start the build by:
    > ant all